 Soil pH

-The pH of the soil samples was determined with a glass electrode in a 1:2:5 soil water suspension.
-Soil pH was determined by mixing eight grams of well homogenized soil in a beaker with 20 mls of distilled water, and stirring thoroughly, the mixture was kept to stand for one minute, after which the pH probe was dipped into the mixture in the beaker, and the reading recorded.
-Prior to measuring the pH of the soil in the mixture, the pH meter was first standardized by dipping its probe into a buffer solution of pH.
+The pH of the soil samples was determined with a glass electrode in a 1:2.5 soil water suspension.
+Soil pH was determined by mixing eight grams of well homogenized soil in a beaker with 20 mls of distilled water, and stirring thoroughly, the mixture was kept to stand for one minute, after which the pH probe was dipped into the mixture in the beaker, and the readings recorded.
+Prior to measuring the pH of the soil in the mixture, the pH meter was first standardized by dipping its probe into a buffer solution of pH???

 The probe was rinsed with distilled water before and after taking each reading.